Destitute-Streetdwelling-Guttersnipe/patcher-in-browser/README.md

 It can also read user input sent via a shell pipe.

 Obviously, its source code is much simpler than `powerbashell.ps1`.
 The LOC count is less than half the web-based patcher with the same feature set.

+Patches can be shared as shell commands, such as `printf "/path/to/file \n DEADBEEF:0F F1 CE \n CA=FE" | bash-power-patcher.ps1`

 ![bash-power-patcher](./doc/bash-power-patcher.png)